ishanshah001/ad-ranking/README.md

-# 🧠 Project: Pinterest-Style Ad Ranking System
+# 🧠 Project: Ad Ranking System

 ### 🎯 Goal
 Recommend the most relevant ads to users based on their personal and browsing data — inspired by Pinterest’s multi-stage ranking architecture.